 Even though we start with a basic style, each gown is customized to take advantage of the materials your wedding dress provides.
 These photos are examples of what each overall style can look like, to see more examples click on the tab below.

-We offer both a boy’s romper and a girl’s romper.
+We offer both a boy’s romper and a girl’s romper from your wedding dress.
 The boy’s romper is based on either a pleated or plain bodice or we can make it with a faux vest.
 The faux vest gives us a way to add lace and ornamental elements without getting too feminine.
 The girl’s bubble romper is great for wearing at the after party.

 Even though we start with a basic style, each romper is customized to take advantage of the materials your wedding dress provides.
 These photos are examples of what each overall style can look like to see more examples, click the button below

 We offer a couple of combination packages that allow us to use the ornate elements of your wedding dress while also being appropriate for a boy to wear.
 Our Custom Gown & Romper Combo ($495) is our most popular option.
-It includes a girl’s gown, a boy’s romper and your choice of one head piece (Unisex bonnet, girl’s bonnet, boy’s cap or girl’s headband) Most standard long wedding dresses have enough fabric to get a gown and a romper so this gives a complete heirloom ensemble for generations.
+It includes both a girl’s gown and a boy’s romper at a substantial savings compared to purchasing them individually.
+Most standard long wedding dresses have enough fabric to get a gown and a romper so this gives a complete heirloom ensemble for generations.

-Our Gown with Overlay ($475) or Gown with Robe ($475) combos include a unisex gown with a removable ornate robe or translucent/lace overlay and your choice of head piece.
+Our Gown with Overlay ($495) or Gown with Robe ($495) combos include a unisex gown with a removable ornate robe or translucent/lace overlay.
 This option allows us to use any lace or bead work in the overlay/robe and gives you the option of using the gown with the over piece or without it.
 We try to work the best of the wedding dress into each piece.
 Click on the Samples button to see examples of combos we’ve made: